Allen (Prison Break): Plot

-Back in Fox River, Michael attempts to get to a bolt from a bleacher belonging to T-Bag (Robert Knepper), but is stopped.
-He doesn't want Scofield on the bleacher unless he will join in the racist battle between the whites and blacks, but he declines.
-On his second attempt, T-Bag's gang take the bolt off him, so eventually, he decides to join in to get at the bolt.
-However, C-Note (Rockmond Dunbar) sees this, and when he confronts Scofield regarding the PUGNAc, he refuses to give the pills.
-Soon, everyone comes out of their cell for count, when the riot starts.
-Michael decides to get the bolt back from T-Bag's cellmate (Brian Hamman), and does so after a struggle.
-C-Note sees this and a black inmate stabs the cellmate several times; the wounded man dies in Michael's arms.
-T-Bag believes Michael killed the cellmate, and plans to get back at him.
+Back in Fox River, Michael begins to unscrew a bolt from a bleacher, but T-Bag (Robert Knepper) and his friends stop him.
+He doesn't want Scofield on "his" bleacher unless he will join in their upcoming racist battle against the black inmates, but Michael declines.
+Later, when he succeeds in unscrewing the bolt, T-Bag sees it and takes it from him, so he decides to join his gang in order to retrieve the bolt.
+However, C-Note sees him in T-bag's cell trying to persuade him to return the screw, and when he later confronts Scofield, he refuses to hand over the PUGNAc pills.
+Soon, everyone comes out of their cell for body count, and T-bag and the other white inmates begin the riot.
+Michael struggles with T-Bag's cellmate (Brian Hamman) and gets the bolt back.
+C-Note sees this and a black inmate, stepping in between them, stabs the cellmate several times; the wounded man dies in Michael's arms, covering him with blood.
+T-Bag believes Michael killed the cellmate, and decides that later he will have revenge on him.
 The fight stops through lockdown.
-Michael rubs the bolt until the end forms a hexagon shape key, big enough to unscrew the cell's toilet.
-It is explained that "Allen" is the screw, and "Schweitzer" is the lavatory.
+Michael abrades the bolt on his cell floor until the sharpened end forms a hexagon-shaped key, big enough to unscrew the cell's toilet.
+It is shown that "Allen" is the screw, and "Schweitzer" is the toilet.

-After the lockdown is finished, C-Note decides to give him the PUGNAc due to his take in the riot, and tells him he will eventually find out what he's up to.
-Michael takes it, where Dr. Tancredi (Sarah Wayne Callies) gives him the test and finds out he is diabetic.
-Afterwards, Bellick takes Michael to an area, where Abruzzi (Peter Stormare) attempts to extract information regarding Fibonacci's whereabouts, but refuses to answer.
-Abruzzi has his men cut off two of Michael's toes to try to get him to talk.
+After the lockdown is finished, C-Note gives Michael the PUGNAc due to his belief that he fought on the side of the blacks, but tells him he will eventually find out what he's up to.
+Michael takes the pills.
+Dr. Tancredi (Sarah Wayne Callies) tests him for diabetes and the test is positive, so she believes he is diabetic.
+She gives him an insulin shot and shows that she likes him.
+Afterwards, Bellick orders Michael to a Prison Industries (PI) shed, where convicted mob boss John Abruzzi (Peter Stormare) attempts to extract information regarding the location of Fibonacci, so that he can have him assassinated before he testifies against Abruzzi's friends outside the prison.
+Abruzzi has his men cut off two of Michael's toes to try to get him to talk, but Michael refuses to.